 Mortgage Rates Reverse Course This Week

-Freddie Mac recorded the following national averages for the week ending April 10:
+Freddie Mac reports the following national averages with mortgage rates for the week ending March 6:

 Source: Freddie Mac